American Harp Society

-National Events
+National events

 Every summer the American Harp Society hosts national gatherings.
 The National Conference, held in even-numbered years, features concerts by artists from around the world, workshops on wide-ranging topics, master classes with teachers, and scholarly lectures, as well as an exhibit hall with an array of harps and related items.
 The Summer Institute, held in odd-numbered years, focuses on the student harpist with workshops, master classes, and concerts by performers and pedagogues.
 The Summer Institute is held in conjunction with AHS National Competition, where young harpists compete for awards and scholarships in five divisions: Junior, Intermediate I, Intermediate II, Advanced, and Young Professional.

 Publications

 The AHS publishes The American Harp Journal bi-annually.
 Articles in the journal include such topics as biographies of major past and present harpists, bibliographies, harp construction and maintenance, historical studies, listings and reviews of publications and recordings, educational content for students and teachers, and coverage of AHS news and events.
-The AHS formerly published the AHS Teachers Forum, an annual journal dedicated to harp pedagogy from 1997-2004, and Unkle Knuckles’ Knews, a magazine for young harpists from 1994-2007.
+The AHS formerly published the AHS Teachers Forum, an annual journal dedicated to harp pedagogy from 1997 to 2004, and Unkle Knuckles’ Knews, a magazine for young harpists from 1994 to 2007.